Last updated on January 23, 2025

-The buns simple tasted divine!
+The buns simply tasted divine!

 1. In a bowl put the coconut flour, the sesame seeds, psyllium husk, melon seeds and the black salt.